Sempronia gens: Branches and cognomina

 Of the many branches of the Sempronia gens, the only family which was certainly patrician bore the cognomen Atratinus, a surname originally describing someone clad in black or mourning attire.
 Several of this family attained the highest offices of the Roman state under the early Republic, but the name does not occur again until 34 BC.
 Given the fashion for reviving old surnames in the late Republic, it seems improbable that this represented the direct line of the Sempronii Atratini, returning to prominence after more than three centuries in eclipse.

 Most or all of the other stirpes of the Sempronii were plebeian.
 Their surnames included Asellio, Blaesus, Densus, Gracchus, Longus, Musca, Pitio, Rufus, Rutilus, Sophus, and Tuditanus.
 Along with Atratinus, Gracchus and Pitio are found on coins.

 Sophus, referring to someone regarded as "wise", belonged to a small, plebeian family that flourished from the time of the Samnite Wars down to the middle of the third century BC.
 Blaesus, originally indicating someone known for stammering, was the surname of a plebeian family that attained prominence during the Punic Wars.
 Tuditanus, which the philologist Lucius Ateius Praetextatus supposed to have been bestowed upon one of the Sempronii with a head like a tudes, or mallet, belonged to a family that flourished during the latter half of the third century BC.

 Longus was a common surname, which usually referred to a person who was quite tall, although it could also mean "tedious".
 This family was prominent for a few decades, beginning around the start of the Second Punic War.
 Rutilus, or "reddish", usually referred to the color of someone's hair, and it marks a family that first appears in the early second century BC.
 A diminutive of Rufus, red, it may have belonged to the same family that later bore that surname.
 The cognomen Musca refers to a fly, a nickname might allude to someone's height, in contrast to Longus, or could refer to a person's persistence.

 The Sempronii Gracchi were the most distinguished family of the gens.
 They belonged to the plebeian nobility, obtaining their first consulship during the First Punic War, and remaining prominent for over a century.
 Their surname, Gracchus, indicated a jackdaw.
-The Sempronii Gracchi included several accomplished statesmen and generals, but they are perhaps better remembered for the brothers Tiberius and Gaius Gracchus, who were martyred in the cause of agrarian reform.
+The Sempronii Gracchi included several accomplished statesmen and generals, but they are perhaps better remembered for the Gracchi brothers, who were martyred in the cause of agrarian reform.
 A few members of this family are mentioned under the early Empire, but they were of little consequence.